Laserfiche/lf-sample-OAuth-SPA-angular-npm/README.md

 ## First Time Setup

-1. Create a new Single Page App in [devconsole](https://app.a.clouddev.laserfiche.com/devconsole/apps) and add the authentication redirect URI (e.g.: <https://myapp.example.com/lf-sample-app/>) which is also the root page of this app.
+1. Create a new Single Page App in [devconsole](https://app.laserfiche.com/devconsole/apps) and add the authentication redirect URI (e.g.: <https://myapp.example.com/lf-sample-app/>) which is also the root page of this app.
 2. Open folder (containing package.json) with Visual Studio Code
 3. Update the `<lf-login>` in `src/app/app.component.html` with the app client_id and redirect_uri as registered in step 1.
 4. In VS Code, open a New Terminal window.
 5. Run `npm install` in root folder.
 This command installs dependencies packages.
 6. Run `ng build` in root folder.
 This command builds the project into `dist/` directory.
+See below for suggestions on how to host this folder.

 ## Build